 - 1 Baking Dish about 13×9 inches

 To prepare Savoyard potatoes, start by peeling the potatoes.
-Then slice them about 1/8 inch thick (1).
-Do not slice them too thin or they will break when blanched.
-Bring a large amount of lightly salted water to a boil, then add the potato slices and let them boil for 4-5 minutes until they are slightly soft but not fully cooked (2).
-Drain and let them cool.
-Meanwhile, cut the Fontina into cubes (3).
+Then cut them into slices about 1/8 inch thick (1).
+Do not slice them too thin or they will break when you blanch them.
+Bring plenty of lightly salted water to a boil, then immerse the potato slices and let them boil for 4-5 minutes, until they are slightly soft but not fully cooked (2).
+Drain and let cool slightly.
+Meanwhile, cut the fontina into cubes (3).

-Lightly butter the bottom and edges of a baking dish, then arrange the potato slices to form a first layer.
-Season with a pinch of salt, a grind of pepper, and a few knobs of butter (4).
-Add a light sprinkle of Parmesan and some cheese cubes (5).
-Cover with a second layer of potatoes (6), which you will also season with butter, salt, pepper, Parmesan, and Fontina.
+Lightly butter the bottom and sides of a baking dish, then place the potato slices in to form a first layer.
+Season them with a pinch of salt, a grind of pepper, and some butter flakes (4).
+Add a light sprinkle of parmesan and some cheese cubes (5).
+Cover with a second layer of potatoes (6), which you’ll also season with butter, salt, pepper, parmesan, and fontina.

-Continue this way until the ingredients are used up.
-On the last layer, do not add the butter for now, but pour the milk, distributing it well across the baking dish (7).
-Then finish with a few knobs of butter on the surface (8).
-Bake the Savoyard potatoes in a preheated oven at 350°F (fan-assisted) for 20-25 minutes, until the milk is absorbed by the potatoes and a delicious crust forms on the surface (9).
+Continue this way until you use up all the ingredients.
+On the last layer, do not add butter for now, but pour the milk, spreading it well over the entire dish (7).
+Then complete with a few butter flakes on top (8).
+Cook the Savoyard potatoes in a preheated oven at 350°F (fan) for 20-25 minutes, until the milk is absorbed by the potatoes and a delicious crust forms on the surface (9).

-Remove the Savoyard potatoes from the oven and let them rest for about 5 minutes before slicing and serving.
+Remove the Savoyard potatoes from the oven and let them rest for about 5 minutes before cutting and serving.

 Storage